IRTF-HRPC/drafts/draft-political.md

 --- abstract

 The IETF cannot ordain what standards or protocols are to be used on networks, but the standards development process in the IETF does have an impact on society through its normative standards setting process.
 This document aims to bring about a better understanding on the political nature of standards and protocols.
 Among other things, the IETF's work affects what is perceived as technologically possible and useful where networking technologies are being deployed, and its standards reflect what is considered by the technical community to be feasible and good practice.
-Whereas there might not be agreement among the Internet protocol community on the specific political nature of the technological development process and its outputs, it is undisputed that standards and protocols are both products of a political process, and they can also be used for political means.
+Whereas there might not be agreement among the Internet protocol community on the specific political nature of the technological development process and its outputs, it is generally agreed that standards and protocols are both products of a political process, and they can also be used for political means.

 --- middle

 Introduction
 ============

-    "Science and technology lie at the heart of social asymmetry.
-       Thus technology both creates systems which close off other options and generate  novel, unpredictable and indeed previously unthinkable, option.
-The game of technology is never finished, and its ramifications are endless."
+    "Standards are recipes for reality."

-                                   - Michel Callon
+                                   - Lawrence Busch

+    "As standards emerge from contested contexts, thet immediately function as a means of control within the political and economic order."

+                                   - Andrew L. Russell

     "The Internet isn't value-neutral, and neither is the IETF."

                                    -{{RFC3935}}

 Recently there has been increased discussion in the IRTF and IETF on the relation between Internet protocols and human rights {{RFC8280}}, which spurred discussion of the value neutrality and political nature of standards.
-The network infrastructure is on the one hand designed, described, developed, standardized and implemented by the Internet community, while on the other hand the Internet community and Internet users are also shaped by the affordances of the technology.
+The network infrastructure is on the one hand designed, described, developed, standardized and implemented by the Internet community, while on the other hand the Internet community and Internet users are affected by the technology.
 Companies, citizens, governments, standards development bodies, public opinion and public interest groups all play a part in these discussions.
-This document outlines different views on the relation between politics, standards, and protocols, and seeks to answer the question of whether standards and protocols are political, and if so, how.
+This document outlines different views on the relation between politics, standards, and protocols, and seeks explore the question whether standards and protocols are political, and if so, how.

 This question in not necessarily a new one.
-The design of the Internet through protocols and standards is a technical issue with great political and economic impacts, as is described in {{RFC0613}} and {{RFC3271}}.
+The design of the Internet, and its codification through protocols and standards, is a technical issue with great political and economic impacts, as is described in {{RFC0613}} and {{RFC3271}}.
 The early Internet community already realized that it needed to make decisions on political issues such as:

-* internationalization {{BramanI}};
+* internationalization, expanding the network outside of the United States {{BramanI}};
-* access {{RFC0101}};
+* access, how people are able to access the network, and who has control {{RFC0101}};
-* security {{RFC0049}};
+* privacy and security, what level of secrecy should be considered and expected on the network {{BramanIII}};

 as well as use of the network by different groups with different needs and requirements, such as:

-* the military {{RFC0164}} {{RFC0316}},
+* the military {{RFC0164}} {{RFC0316}};
-* governments {{RFC0144}} {{RFC0286}} {{RFC0313}} {{RFC0542}} {{RFC0549}}
+* governments {{RFC0144}} {{RFC0286}} {{RFC0313}} {{RFC0542}} {{RFC0549}};
 * and non-governmental entities {{RFC0196}}.

-This has been clearly shown in the work done by Sandra Braman {{BramanII}}.
+Sandra Braman has foregrounded these political consideration in historical RFC in her extensively analysis of these documents {{BramanII}}.
+This document seeks to understand how this is relevant for current day Internet standardization and protocol design.
+The coordinating of transnational stakeholders in a process of negotiation and agreement through the development of common rules is a form of global governance {{Nadvi}}.
+Standards are among the mechanisms by which this governance is achieved, although this process is not exclusively undertaken by transnational corporations.
+Conformance to certain standards is often a basic condition of participation so there are strong economic and political incentives to conform, even in the absence of legal requirements {{Russell}}.

 This documents builds on that research and seeks to increase unstanding about what this means in the context of Internet protocols and the entities that design, develop, and standardize them.

 Vocabulary Used
 ===============